Shapur1234/Rezcraft/README.md

 # [Rezcraft](https://shapur1234.github.io/Rezcraft-Demo/ "Link to live demo (mobile controls not supported)")

-* Minecraft like game written in rust using wgpu, supporting both native and wasm
+* Minecraft like game written in rust using wgpu
+* Supports both native targets and wasm

 ## Features